-For more information on the rights of students with disabilities, contact the Special Education and Student Support Services, or refer to the publication, A Guide to Parent Rights in Special Education which is available online or from the District's Special Education Department.
+For more information on the rights of students with disabilities, contact the Special Education and Student Support Services, or refer to the publication, A Guide to Parent Rights in Special Education which is available online or from the District's SpecialEducation Department.

-Victoria Frye, Compliance Officer 614-365-5673 complianceofficer@columbus.k12.oh.us

-Parent and Student Sign-Off Form

-NOTE: This form is a READ ONLY version.
-A printed form will be provided once your student returns to the school building.
+Aisha R. Powell, Compliance Officer 614.365.5143 complianceofficer@columbus.k12.oh.us NOTE: This form is a READ ONLY version.
+An electronic version is available through the anual update in Parent Portal.